-Ansible is an opensource tool and is a powerful automation instrument.
+Ansible is an open-source tool and is a powerful automation instrument.
 Therefore, you can find diverse illustrations of Ansible best practices from multiple sources.
 Users should obtain basic awareness regarding the structure of the Ansible and simple functionalities of Ansible.
-You can enroll in the Ansible Basics training course to explore additional information about Ansible.
+To extend your Ansible skills, you can also understand its comparison with other tools like Chef vs Puppet, Terraform vs Ansible, Chef vs Puppet vs Ansible, etc. You can enroll in the Ansible Basics training course to explore additional information about Ansible.

 Furthermore, hands-on labs and practical experience in automating configurations on Ansible can help you learn the best practices effectively.
 The applications of Ansible in DevOps and the best ways to obtain the most out of Ansible are numerous.
 All you have to do is to learn how to be better at Ansible!

 - Understanding the Role of Chatbots in DevOps - October 26, 2020

 - Top 20 Git Commands with Examples - October 19, 2020